HuQiaCHN/HIS-GCN/README.md

 python -m HIS.model.train --data_prefix ./datasets/<dataset_name> --train_config <path to train_config yml> --gpu <GPU number>
 ```

- `--gpu 0` will run on the first GPU.
+ `--gpu 0` indicates running on the first GPU.
 For OGBN-products, the verification and testing process may cause memory issue for some GPUs.
-If an out-of-memory error occurs, please use the `--cpu_eval` flag to force the val / test set evaluation to take place on CPU (the minibatch training will still be performed on GPU).
+If an out-of-memory error occurs, please use `--cpu_eval` to force the val / test set evaluation to run on CPU while the minibatch training is still running on GPU.

 Sample output(PPI (large version)):